 Year-end bonus structures and pay raises can be tied directly to completion of projects within a given time and budget.
 HR’s job is to positively correlate rewards and usage of the new system to motivate employees.
-These balancing skills are obtained and nurtured through your studies in a Human Resources master’s program.
+These balancing skills are obtained and nurtured through your studies in a Human Resources Management master’s program.

 HR Reinforces Company Personality

 Shoe retailer Zappos is a well-regarded company, with personality that starts at the top.
 Zappos CEO Tony Hsieh is often quoted as a person who enjoys highlighting customer service, along with making his employees feel great about what they do.